agraham/PRISM_rtd/docs/teamlead.rst

 - Repeat the process for each STR you create

+**Relate yourself to the STR**

+- In the edit form for the **STR**, click on *Related Resources* on the left
+- Click on *Find Resources* in the upper right
+- Click on *Attribute Filter* at the top and enter your name
+- Next to your name in the Search results click on *Add Relationship*
+- Click the *Add* button and then *Save Edits*

 6. Update the Survey/Daily Summary report
 ------------------------------------------

 The Survey/Daily Summary report is an overview of the activities for your team for the day, it doubles as a Survey report and the team summary.
+Add additional Survey information, relate the GPX file and relate selected Photos for the report.

+**Add Survey information**

 - Select the *Survey* you completed today and view the report
 - Review the data and click on the *Edit* button in the upper right to edit
 - Fill in additional information in the **Logistics/Safety** and **Survey Summary** sections
-- Add your GPX trackline to the map (this will show your trackline on the map)

-  * On the map click *Add Geometry*
-  * Select *Add from .gpx,.kml, or .geojson* and select the **filtered** GPX file you saved in Step 3b above (this is the smaller filtered file)
-  *Click *Save Edits*

-- Relate the GPX media resource to the Survey (created in Step 3a above)
+**Relate the GPX media resource to the Survey (created in Step 3 above)**

-  * Click *Related Resources* in the toolbar at the left
+ - Click *Related Resources* in the toolbar at the left
-  * Click on *Find Resources* in the upper right
+ - Click on *Find Resources* in the upper right
-  * Click on *Attribute filter* at the top and type in *GPS file* and select the Media Type, type in the Team number and select the corresponding Media Tag
+ - Click on *Attribute filter* at the top and type in *GPS file* and select the Media Type, type in the Team number and select the corresponding Media Tag
-  * Use the *Time filter* to filter by Media Date
+ - Use the *Time filter* to filter by Media Date
-  * Click *Add Relationship* next to the file in the Search results
+ - Click *Add Relationship* next to the file in the Search results
-  * Click the *Add* button and then *Save Edits*
+ - Click the *Add* button and then *Save Edits*

 - Relate specific photos that represent the survey or examples of items discussed in the *Logistics/Safety* or *Survey Summary* sections

-  * Click *Related Resources* in the toolbar at the left
+ - Click *Related Resources* in the toolbar at the left
-  * Click on *Find Resources* in the upper right
+ - Click on *Find Resources* in the upper right
-  * Click on *Map filter* to zoom into the location of the photo
+ - Click on *Map filter* to zoom into the location of the photo
-  * Click on *Time filter* to filter by Media Date
+ - Click on *Time filter* to filter by Media Date
-  * Click on *Attribute filter* to filter by Team number
+ - Click on *Attribute filter* to filter by Team number
-  * Find the photo to relate
+ - Find the photo to relate
-  * Click *Add Relationship* next to the file in the Search results
+ - Click *Add Relationship* next to the file in the Search results
-  * Click the *Add* button and then *Save Edits*
+ - Click the *Add* button and then *Save Edits*
+ *Note: It is worthwhile to edit captions of the selected photos to include the Segment ID in someway, so that it is apparent what the photos in the report relate to.*